igutierrezm/MANOVABNPTest.jl/README.md

 julia> using Pkg;
 julia> Pkg.add(url = "https://github.com/igutierrezm/MANOVABNPTest.jl")
 ```
-We recommed to activate a local environment before installing this package.
+We recommend activating a local environment before installing this package.
 For example, if you want to install `MANOVABNPTest.jl` to use it in a project located at `<dir>`, you should install `MANOVABNPTest.jl` as follows:
 ```julia
 julia> using Pkg;
 julia> Pkg.activate("<dir>")